franksun007/PhotoBackup/README.md

   --dest arg            the destination folder to copy to --verbose arg         for debug

+This program is aiming to copy images from one folder to another.
+It is not designed to copy images, but not limit to.
+The target file copied will be rename as <Creation Date>_<Original Filename>
+Eg. example.jpg  ->>   2017_03_21_example.jpg.
 Mandatory Parameters:
 --source
 	The name of the device. eg. EOS_DIGITAL